open-telemetry/opentelemetry-proto/README.md

 - `optional` and `repeated` declarators of existing fields will not change. [from 1.0.0]
 - No existing symbol will be deleted.  [from 1.0.0]

-Note: The guarantees marked as [from 1.0.0] will go into effect when this repository is tagged with version number 1.0.0.
+Note: guarantees marked [from 1.0.0] will go into effect when this repository is tagged with version number 1.0.0.

 The following additive changes are allowed: